-As we approach 2020, we are reminded yet again how short life is and how quickly time passes the older we get.
-As this year approaches its last final days, hours, minutes, and seconds, were also reminded of what we’ve lost, wished we had, and what we’re still working toward.
+As we walk into 2021, we are reminded yet again how short life is and how quickly time passes the older we get.
+As the year 2020 closed, we're reminded of what we’ve lost, wished we had, and what we’re still working toward.

 What if we let the fresh new year propel us forward like never before?
 What if we stepped out in the faith we believers have in Jesus’ name and walk right into our destinies.
 Even if they’re baby steps, they still count.

 When I finally stepped out in the faith I have in Jesus and followed Him into the unknown, I had to learn many new things.
-Before I launched Jesus Freak, I spent a tremendous amount of time learning and relearning about an online venture.
+Before I launched my online business, I spent a tremendous amount of time learning and relearning about an online venture.

 I was not a writer nor a website designer.
 I didn’t even have a computer when I was growing up.
 I think I was twenty-five before I even owned a computer.
 I never edited, formatted books, or copyrighted anything in my life.
 And what’s a business plan and do I need an LLC or a corporation?
 What’s QuickBooks, and how do I collect sales tax and exactly where does that go?
 You see where I’m going here?
 These few questions were just representative of the many at the top of a long list.